 RecycleSmart, a waste removal organization in Contra Costa County, California, was looking to change customer behavior by increasing standard recycling and food scrap recycling.

-I served as the lead designer collaborating on a small team in rethinking RecycleSmart's digital and print newsletter, and company site.
+I served as the lead designer collaborating on a small team in rethinking RecycleSmart's print and digital newsletter, and company site.
 Through research provided by RecycleSmart, and in-house testing, our team focused on their audiences—making the case for recycling without preaching through the development of highly visual designs.

 The website and newsletter have won awards from the California Association of Public Information Officers, the Association of Marketing and Communications Professionals, and the Academy of Interactive Visual Design (The Davey Awards).

-The site's visual style, and layered card aproach was shaped by the newsletter's editorial design influence.
+The site's visual style, and layered card approach was shaped by the newsletter's editorial design influence.

 Because resources at public service organizations are not the same as large businesses and enterprises, RecycleSmart needed a process that was unique to them.
 Each iteration of the RecycleSmart site was tested with approximately three to five people in-house at MIG.
-Learnings from these tests, and research provided by RecycleSmart on each audience led to a better understanding of navigation content and placement, use of the site's value proposition, and overall site experience.
+Learnings from these tests, and research provided by RecycleSmart which I synthesized led to a better understanding of navigation content and placement, use of the site's value proposition, and overall site experience.